Women with Skin Asthma Share Their Struggles and Solutions

 Her skin asthma would come out in the summertime and cold weather.
 “I could only use Dove soap for bathing,” she shares.

 The NEA lists ways to manage mild skin asthma, including avoiding known triggers, bathing and moisturizing regularly to protect the skin barrier, getting high-quality sleep, eating a healthy diet, and managing stress.
 Extra measures can include topical corticosteroids and non-steroidal topicals, but they should be taken under a dermatologist’s supervision.

 Thick cream or ointment is recommended for moisturizing skin.
 The NEA has affirmed that Vaseline Petroleum Jelly Original is suitable for people with eczema and other sensitive skin conditions.
 Apply it on sensitive areas to combat symptoms of dry skin.
-It contains occlusive formula which locks in hydration and helps facilitate the skin’s natural regeneration.
+It contains an occlusive formula which locks in hydration and helps facilitate the skin’s natural regeneration.